1: Activate your CCID and sign up for your UAlberta email account

 : Planning to live on campus?
 Apply online

-or contact email@example.com. *Students who apply before April 30, 2015 will be guaranteed a residence offer.
+or contact email@example.com. *Students who apply for residence before April 30, 2016 will be guaranteed a residence offer.

 : (must be obtained by students who are non Canadian or Permanent Residents): As an International student you will need to apply for a Study Permit in order to begin your studies at UAlberta.
 For more information visit International Student Services